Speed up things in scalac and sbt

 Now, if you think about it, the compiler should have less work analyzing already compiled classes (it doesn’t have to prove anything about them, just assume), while classes that are yet to be compiled need to get through all these costly phases.

 To remove redundant libraries you might check sbt-dependency-graph.
-It let me learn, that adding e.g. swagger-core resulted in adding jackson and several other libraries I wouldn’t otherwise use as well.
-Then I wrote sbt-swagger-2 to generate swagger.json
+It let me learn that adding e.g. swagger-core resulted in adding jackson and several other libraries I wouldn’t otherwise use as well.
+Then I wrote sbt-swagger-2 to generate swagger.json with build tool and not burden compiler nor runtime with an otherwise redundant set of libraries.
+But bigger gains could come from restructuring your project.

 As I mentioned earlier my old project at some point reached 45 minutes in CI while it had ~60k lines of code.
-I noticed, that one of my modules - one containing whole domain layer: entities, values, services, repositories, factories, published language and implementation - took a reaaaally long time to compile.
+I noticed, that one of my modules - one containing the whole domain layer: entities, values, services, repositories, factories, published language and implementation - took a reaaaally long time to compile.
 I think like 15-20 minutes of these 45 was just compilation of this module.
 I decided to try to split it from:

 into

-I also noticed benefit locally.
-Even with Zink incremental compiler, I see some inefficiencies.
+I also noticed a benefit locally.
+Even with Zinc incremental compiler, I see some inefficiencies.
 E.g. I have to compile 212 files, Zinc compiles 32 of them, then when it succeeds it attempts to compile remaining 280.
 If it crashes at this point, it only caches the result of successful 32-file compilation.
 So, once I fix the bug, I will have to compile all 280 files again, even if only one of them had an error, that couldn’t affect the correctness of the rest of them.
-More modules forces sbt to have more stepping stones, which might be helpful during development.
+More modules force sbt to have more stepping stones, which might be helpful during development.

 Of course, you shouldn’t make a 100 modules 10 files each.
 Resolving settings and dependencies from dependent modules is not free, so such split would have its own inefficiencies.
 Especially if you use snapshots.

-You can also remember (and bigger private companies always do), that if you are reusing some component and hardly ever updates it, probably making a separate artifact and putting it into your artifactory would be best.
+You can also remember (and bigger private companies always do), that if you are reusing some component and hardly ever update it, probably making a separate artifact and putting it into your artifactory would be best.
 Fetching (and storing in cache) will always be faster than building.

 No snapshots